-SFSD, the Company's largest sales program, provides authorized distributors with the flexibility to meet marketplace prices by allowing them, upon a pre-approved case-by-case basis, to adjust their purchased inventory cost to correspond with current market demand.
+The Company's inventory price protection and SFSD programs provide authorized distributors with the flexibility to meet marketplace prices by allowing them, upon a pre-approved case-by-case basis, to adjust their purchased inventory cost to correspond with current market demand.
 KEMET's SFSD program is specific to certain distributors within the Americas and EMEA regions.
 Requests for SFSD adjustments are considered on an individual basis, require a pre-approved cost adjustment quote from their local KEMET sales representative, and apply only to a specific customer, part, specified special price amount, specified quantity, and are only valid for a specific period of time.
-To estimate potential SFSD adjustments corresponding with current period sales, KEMET records an allowance based on historical SFSD credits, distributor inventory levels, and certain accounting assumptions, all of which are reviewed quarterly.
+To estimate potential SFSD adjustments corresponding with current period sales, KEMET records a sales reserve based on historical SFSD credits, distributor inventory levels, and certain accounting assumptions, all of which are reviewed quarterly.

-The Company's sales adjustments are recognized as a reduction in the line item “Net sales” on the Consolidated Statements of Operations, while the associated allowance is included in the line item “Accounts receivable, net” on the Consolidated Balance Sheets.
+The Company's sales allowances are recognized as a reduction in the line item “Net sales” on the Consolidated Statements of Operations, while the associated reserves are included in the line item “Accounts receivable, net” on the Consolidated Balance Sheets.
 Estimates used in determining sales allowances are subject to various factors.
 This includes, but is not limited to, changes in economic conditions, pricing changes, product demand, inventory levels in the supply chain, the effects of technological change, and other variables that might result in changes to the Company’s estimates.

 Disaggregation of Revenue

-For the fiscal years ended March 31, 2020, 2019 and 2018, the Company recognized revenue of $0.3 million, $0.9 million, and $0.3 million, respectively, related to contract liabilities.
+For the fiscal years ended March 31, 2019, 2018 and 2017, the Company recognized revenue of $0.9 million, $0.3 million, and $0.2 million, respectively, related to contract liabilities.
 Revenue related to contract liabilities is recorded on the Consolidated Statements of Operations in the line item, "Net sales."

 Allowance for Doubtful Accounts